 The elementary years are an exciting time for learning, both academically and socially.
-Elementary classrooms at Oakstone Academy offer varied opportunities for developing academic competency and personal growth.
-The elementary program, beginning with full day kindergarten and extending through fourth grade, is built on an array of best practices in teaching, including:
+Lower School classrooms at Oakstone Academy offer varied opportunities for developing academic competency and personal growth.
+The elementary program, beginning with full day kindergarten and extending through fifth grade, is built on an array of best practices in teaching, including:

 - Hands-on experiences

 - Empirically-based direct instruction methods